James Hosken: Later career

 From 1848 to 1849 Hosken served as master attendant and postmaster at Labuan, recently ceded to England.
 He then returned to the navy and in 1851 he was appointed to command of the despatch vessel Banshee in the Mediterranean, and later in the Channel.
 On 26 September 1853 he was promoted to commander, and during the Baltic campaigns of 1854–55 commanded the hospital ship Belleisle.
 At the end of the Crimean War he was employed in bringing back troops from the Black Sea.
 In June 1857 he was promoted to captain, and in 1868 was placed on the retired list.

 He was promoted to rear-admiral in April 1875, and vice-admiral in August 1879, and died at Ilfracombe, Devon, on 2 January 1885.
 He is buried in Arnos Vale Cemetery, Bristol.

 In 1889 Elizabeth Ann, his second wife, published an Autobiographical Sketch of the Public Career of Admiral James Hosken.

-A portrait of his son Thomas Hosken (b.1831) can be seen in Merchant Hall, Bristol.